EmbarkStudios/rust-gpu/docs/src/codegen-args.md

 emitted.
 Useful if you're println debugging IDs in the linker (although spirv-opt will compact them anyway, be careful).

+### `--no-early-report-zombies`

+Delays reporting zombies (aka "deferred errors") even further, to allow more legalization.
+Currently this also replaces the zombie reporting with a SPIR-T-based version (which may become the default in the future).

 ### `--no-structurize`

 Disables CFG structurization.
 Probably results in invalid modules.